fwfichtner/msc-thesis/README.md

 The necessary software, packages and deployment are described in the thesis document.
 The code provided here is the one used for the semantic enrichment of the point cloud.

 The fundament of this project is described [here](https://agile-online.org/Conference_Paper/cds/agile_2016/shortpapers/112_Paper_in_PDF.pdf).
-A link to the thesis will be made available soon.
+[Here](http://repository.tudelft.nl/islandora/object/uuid:b4c13508-dbcc-4a32-a7b7-9cb22230e0a7?collection=education) you can find the thesis.

 ## License